Where can I get reliable cyber security help and advice?

 Training courses – To get some good introductory knowledge or to train your staff, check out The Open University’s free courses.
 They offer a free 8 week online course in Cyber Security ( 24 hours in total).
 There are a number of training providers of good quality training including Immersive Labs and Bob’s Business.

-IASME is the National Cyber Security Centre’s Cyber Essentials Partner.
+IASME is the National Cyber Security Centre’s delivery partner for the Cyber Essentials scheme as well as the industry assurance schemes, Cyber Incident Exercising and Cyber Incident Response Level 2.
 IASME certifies organisations to a number of certifications including IASME Governance and Cyber Essentials/ Cyber Essentials Plus all of which assess organisations against recognised good cyber security practice.

 If your company is thinking about, or in the process of, getting certified , help and guidance is available from IASME every step of the way.
-You can prepare your company for the self-assessment by studying the questionnaire.
-This allows you to conduct a gap analysis ahead of taking the actual certification(s).
-You can download the Cyber Essentials and IASME Governance self-assessment questions completely free
+You can prepare your answers to the self-assessment by downloading the questionnaire.
+This allows you to conduct a gap analysis before submitting your application on the assessment platform.
+You can download the Cyber Essentials and IASME Cyber Assurance self-assessment questions completely free.

-Should you require assistance with your applications, IASME has trained and licensed over 200 Certification Bodies who will be able to help you understand the assessment questions, explain how they relate to your business and outline what steps you need to take in order to achieve certification.
-Our Certification Bodies are based throughout the UK.
-You can find your nearest certification body via https://iasme.co.uk/certification-bodies/
+Should you require assistance with your applications, IASME has trained and licensed over 300 Certification Bodies who will be able to help you understand the assessment questions, explain how they relate to your business and outline what steps you need to take in order to achieve certification.
+Our Certification Bodies are based throughout the UK and Crown Dependencies.
+You can find your nearest certification body via https://development.iasme.co.uk/certification-bodies/

 If you have any initial questions about the certification requirements there is a LinkedIn group run by IASME called, ‘ Cyber Essentials Advice Group ‘.
 You can post your questions and IASME will give you free advice.